February 3, 2003

 “Those that are still here either belong or think I won’t pay attention when I take attendance.
 I know my class is interesting, but I don’t think the other teachers would like it if their students cut class.”

 This room is clearly made for larger classes, but only about half of the seats are filled, mostly towards the back.
 Whether it’s because boys seem to like the back or because others were warned about the teacher’s volume I can’t really tell, but only two boys are anywhere near me, while girls are somewhat evenly scattered about the room.
-I mean, there’s still only like 15 people in the class and the room might be able to hold thirty.
+Besides the people, it’s still pretty much the same layout as my elementary school classes: a chalkboard, the teacher’s desk, the entry door, and a small space to walk around up front, with all the chair and desk combos filling the rest of the room as a grid.
+This room in particular has all sorts of diagrams of everyday technology (generators, cars, ovens) scattered along the non-chalkboard walls.

-Dr. Powell walks to the white board at the side of the classroom and draws a table with a black marker.
+Dr. Powell walks back to the chalkboard and draws a table.
 The headers for the chart are “Magic” and “No Magic.”
 “Now, can I get a few examples of technology we use today?”
 He points to a boy with his hand raised.
-“Chris?”
+“Zach?”

 I like the world building, but I wish more happened in this chapter.
 I don’t really get a sense of what our main character wants yet.